What Is OTN—Optical Transport Network?

 Standard Hierarchy—OTN standards include a standard multiplexing hierarchy, defining exactly how the lower-rate signals ascend into the higher-rate payloads.
 This allows the WDM platform to shift lower-rate services within 10Gbps, 40Gbps, or 100Gbps wavelengths, without the need for external wavelength demultiplexing and manual interconnects.

 Transport Capacity Expansion—OTN networks provide the underlying high-capacity infrastructure for core interoffice, metropolitan interoffice, and broadband business-access networks.
 Carriers deploy OTN to support the greatest number of services on the least amount of infrastructure.

-Timing Transparency—Timing transparency is important for offering wholesale services for third-party providers.
-The transparency of OTN enables the networks to carry any service, including Ethernet, storage, digital video, as well as SONET/SDH without interfering with the client timing.
+Timing Transparency—Timing transparency is important for offering wholesale services to third-party providers.
+The transparency of OTN enables the networks to carry any service, including Ethernet, storage, and digital video, as well as SONET/SDH without interfering with the client timing.

 Optical Transport Network Solutions